 First, cut an eggshell from the egg carton.
 Then using the hole punch, cut two holes for the legs on each side of the eggshell.
 Then using the scissors punch a hole in the top of the eggshell for the head.

 Next, thread a brown pipe cleaner through one of the leg holes.
 Twist it into place to keep it secure.
-Then fold the other end into feet with three claws.
+Then fold the other end into a foot with three claws.
 Repeat the process for the other leg.
 The legs should end up being between three and four inches long.

 Next, thread a white fuzzy pipe cleaner through the top hole of the eggshell to make the head.
 Fold over the pipe cleaner to form a loop and make it long enough to form the head and the neck.
 It should be about three inches tall.
 Fold the excess part of the pipe cleaner inside the eggshell into a coil to keep it in place.

 Next, use the gray and brown markers to draw dots over the top of the eggshell.
 This will mimic the brown and gray spots on the feathers of a sandpiper.

 Next, glue the wiggle eyes onto the head.
 Then cut a piece of the third brown pipe cleaner to make the beak and glue in place.
 The beak should be about 1 1/2 inches long.

 Finally, glue two small white or brown feathers above the legs.